p1modi/CryptoZombies/README.md

           to a function and 'passed', the function picks up the value stored in x, without impacting x itself.

-          In reference to uint[] a = [0,1]; 'passed by reference' means that when a is called to a function and 'passed', the function iterates by making a reference to the array 'a' and the iterations impact that array.
+          In reference to uint[] x = [0,1]; 'passed by reference' means that when x is called to a function and 'passed', the function iterates by making a reference to the array x and the iterations impact that array.

 Some data-types are Value Types (always passed by value) while others are Reference Types (always passed by reference).